Guidance Note: Own Share Purchase Out Of Capital

 This document deals with own share purchase.
 For redemption of redeemable shares please see “Redemption out of Profits/New Share Issue - Guidance Notes” and “Redemption out of Capital - Guidance Notes”.

-These Guidance Notes have been updated to reflect the April 2015 changes to the Companies Act 2006, which in turn clarify the operation of certain provisions of the Companies Act (Amendment of Part 18) Regulations 2013.
+These Guidance Notes reflect the April 2015 changes to the Companies Act 2006, which in turn clarify the operation of certain provisions of the Companies Act (Amendment of Part 18) Regulations 2013.
+They also reflect the July 2021 introduction by HMRC of mandatory electronic stamp duty processes to replace their previous physical stamping system.

 Once you have subscribed to the appropriate document folder click on the “Download Document” button below.
 You will be asked what you want to do with the file.
 It is recommended that you save the document to a location of your choice prior to viewing.